lowlydba/jobsjson.org/examples.md

 ## Hybrid Approach

-You can also use both approaches together - list some key positions individually while also providing a `jobs_url` for the complete listing:
+You can also use both approaches together - list some key positions individually while also providing a `jobsUrl` for the complete listing:

 ```json
 {